8 Takeaways From the 1st Week of UN Climate Talks

 Negotiators are working toward a new goal of up to $1 trillion annually in climate financing for developing countries, aiming to replace the former $100 billion target.
 Multilateral banks are also proposing to increase climate finance for low- and middle-income countries to $120 billion a year by 2030, aligning with Paris Agreement goals.

 Stiell has urged leaders to “reform the global financial system” and on Nov.
-12, he told attendees that “Climate finance is global inflation insurance.”
+12, he told attendees that “climate finance is global inflation insurance.”

 “Worsening climate impacts will put inflation on steroids unless every country can take bolder climate action,” he said.

-Researcher Ben Pile, who runs the Climate Debate UK campaign group, previously told The Epoch Times that he believes that “billionaire interests have been well served by the U.N.’s and other global agencies’ financialization of energy and emissions regulation.”
+Researcher Ben Pile, who runs the Climate Debate UK campaign group, previously told The Epoch Times that he believes “billionaire interests have been well served by the U.N.’s and other global agencies’ financialization of energy and emissions regulation.”

 Despite the vast amounts of funds being discussed, climate activists said that not enough was being done.

-Some used a giant banner to beam the words “Pay Up” to the world at a nearly-empty Baku Olympic stadium, while others carried a papier-mache snake to call for the removal of “big polluters and fossil fuel lobbyists” at climate talks.
+Some used a giant banner to beam the words “Pay Up” to the world at a nearly empty Baku Olympic stadium, while others carried a papier-mâché snake to call for the removal of “big polluters and fossil fuel lobbyists” at climate talks.

 Carbon Credits